The World’s 50 Best Restaurants Academy is the mechanism used to create The World’s 50 Best Restaurants list.

 Journalist and culinary critic Josimar Melo is the food editor of Folha de S.Paulo, Brazil’s leading daily newspaper.
 He is also the host of the National Geographic channel show The Guide, where he travels the world looking at food and culture in different countries.

 Lars Peder Hedberg is co-founder of Scandinavia media company Intellecta.
-He is also the founder and editorial director of the influential White Guide, which reviews more than 500 Swedish restaurants annually, and Gourmet Magazine in Sweden.
+He is also the founder and publisher of the influential White Guide, which covers the restaurant scene in the Nordic countries and is now expanding globally through the 12forward by White Guide apps, identifying the 12 eateries in each world city pushing gastronomy forward.

 A native New Yorker, Mason Florence moved to Thailand in 2002 after 12 years in Japan as a correspondent for The Japan Times newspaper and Lonely Planet.
 As founder of Talisman Media Group, he has created several food publications including Bangkok 101 magazine.